Getting Started with Tangle Blueprints

 -

-For more advanced topics and in-depth information, check out our other documentation pages and the Rust async book (opens in a new tab).
+For more advanced topics and in-depth information, check out our other documentation pages and the Rust async book.

 Feedback and Support

-If you encounter any issues or have questions, please don't hesitate to open an issue on our GitHub repository (opens in a new tab).
-We're here to help you succeed in building with Tangle Blueprints!
+If you encounter any issues or have questions, please don’t hesitate to open an issue on our GitHub repository.
+We’re here to help you succeed in building with Tangle Blueprints!